JABBAREN

 A plateau some thirty kilometers south of Sefar where you can discover wadis alive with plants and animals.

 The campsite is near a group of cypress trees, in a sheltered valley.
 To reach the Jabbaren site itself, follow the Oued Amazar eastwards to Akba Aroum.
 French explorer Henri Lhote (1903-1991) visited the site himself several times during the 20th century, with Tuareg guide Jebrine ag Mohamed, to record the paintings and engravings.
 These were executed by a dozen successive civilizations on the walls of sandstone domes carved by erosion.
-There are more than 5,000 of them, in a good state of preservation and in several styles, the oldest being the "round heads".
+There are over 5,000 of them, in a good state of preservation and in several styles, the oldest being the "round heads".

 The most remarkable of these is traced on the inside of a rocky aplomb.
 It features a 6 x 3 m figure from the period of the round-headed men, named the "great god of the Martians" by Daniken, the explorer convinced of the presence of extraterrestrials.
 Other frescoes date from the Bovidian period, including a remarkable archer.